sonic-net/SONiC/doc/srv6/srv6-hld-v19.md

-adj = address,                     ; List of adjacencies for END.X, can be empty segment = SRv6_SID_LIST.key,       ; List of segment names for END.B6.ENCAP, can be empty source  = address,                 ; List of src addrs for encap for END.B6.ENCAP weight  = weight.value,            ; List of assigned weight, can be empty
+adj = address,                     ; List of adjacencies for END.X, can be empty segment = SRv6_SID_LIST.key,       ; List of segment names for END.B6.ENCAP, can be empty source  = address,                 ; List of src addrs for encap for END.B6.ENCAP
 ```

 **Modify ROUTE_TABLE**